-- The DSL or deputy should ask them if they know the person who sent it and their age. - if the image was sent by another child, staff may want to help the child to speak to the sender in order to stop future messages.
-If the child agrees, staff can also help them to block the sender on social media. - the DSL will consult the UKIS sharing nudes and semi nudes advice Sharing nudes and seminudes: how to respond to an incident (publishing.service.gov.uk). - if the image was sent by an adult, staff should contact CEOP, the Child Exploitation and Online Protection Centre, as this may be part of the grooming process.

-- All actions and information to be logged on CPOMS. - Parents to be contacted as appropriate.
+- the DSL will consult the UKIS sharing nudes and semi nudes advice Sharing nudes and seminudes: how to respond to an incident (publishing.service.gov.uk). - if the image was sent by an adult, staff should contact CEOP, the Child Exploitation and Online Protection Centre, as this may be part of the grooming process. - All actions and information to be logged on CPOMS. - Parents to be contacted as appropriate.

-Staff must not:
+5.24.12 Staff must not: